-A high Snapchat score shows that someone has spent a lot of time on the red flag.
+A high Snapchat score shows that someone has spent a lot of time on the app.
 However, it doesn’t necessarily mean that there’s anything to worry about.

 Although a high Snapchat Score isn’t always a red flag, there are other things worth paying attention to.

 I hope that you’ve found this article helpful.
 If you have any other questions about Snapchat, please ask them using the comment form below.